walidsalah19/wallpaper/README.md

 # wallpaper
 wallpaper image
-using tom create wallpaper to you'r app
+using create wallpaper to you'r phone